B14 - Grid reference SP100803

 The lychgate commemorates its first vicar, Rev A Clifton.
 The earliest burials in the churchyard date from 1849 when the church was formally emparished.

 Yardley Wood Church School opened in 1838 in a former meeting house which doubled as a chapel; there were less than sixty children on roll with one master and a mistress.
 In 1893 the children were transferred to Yardley Wood Board School which opened with accommodation for 250 pupils.
 A new school has been built along the road, but the old school buildings still stand.
 Nearby Yardley Wood RC School opened in 1935 in a new building on Trittiford Road to accommodate some 200 juniors and infants.
-The school changed its name to Our Lady of Lourdes RC Primary School in 1954 and the Roman Catholic church of the same name opened on an adjacent site in 1966.
+The school was known as Our Lady of Lourdes RC Primary School by 1944.
+A Roman Catholic church was built on the same site and also served as the school hall.
+A new church building opened on an adjacent site in 1966.

 The Dingles recreation ground is part of the green corridor along the River Cole that links Solihull Lodge with Chelmsley Wood.
 It is here that Chinn Brook flows into the River Cole from its source south of West Heath.